project-repo/cagebreak/man/cagebreak-socket.7.md

 				- coords: object of x and y coordinates of output
 				- size: object of width and height as integers
 				- refresh_rate: refresh rate as float
+				- permanent: 0 if peripheral, 1 if permanent
 				- curr_workspace: current workspace as an integer
 				- workspaces: list of objects for each workspace
 					- views: list of objects for each view